 Sometimes reports were pooled but Australian newspapers were decentralised and competitive and Britain did not appreciate their independence, which stemmed from Australia’s desire to receive its own reports.

 Reporters such as Bean travelled to the front line each day, covering a 130km stretch.
 Newspaper copy was carried by pigeons or shipped to London for transmission by telegraph.

 Delays were often lengthy and unexplained.
 For instance, the Australian Imperial Force arrived in France on 19 March 1916 but the first official report did not appear until 10 May.

 This created a vacuum with unintended consequences.
 The ‘glory’ of Gallipoli continued to dominate, idealising the ‘Anzacs’ as ‘super soldiers’ – physical, dashing, brave, funny and dependable.

 Many of these qualities were evident in Egypt and France but the celebration left little room for alternative stories, especially for those repatriated with disabilities and trauma.

 And, for journalists, their ethical standards were tested, especially when Australian soldiers were used in British strategy.
-At the Battle of Fromelles (July 1916), which was designed as a diversion, more than 5,330 Australian men died in just 27 hours.
+At the Battle of Fromelles (July 1916), which was designed as a diversion, 5,530 Australian men were killed or wounded in just 27 hours.